 The question needs to move from "how do I get better at managing this?" to "what should the platform have been handling that I've been doing instead?"

-The midnight CSV reconciliation, the post-event data export done manually at 2 AM, the pre-launch checklist run by one person against a 400-item document because the platform doesn't do it — these things were a necessity because of a product design choice made years ago by people who built for the median use case.
+The midnight CSV reconciliation, the post-event data export done manually at 2 AM, the pre-launch checklist run by one person against a run-of-show document because the platform doesn't do it — these things were a necessity because of a product design choice made years ago by people who built for the median use case.

 The event marketer shouldn't end up doing both their job and the platform's.
 For too long, the event platforms have forced teams to work down at their level.
 It's time the bar was raised.